peter88213/nvhelp-en/source/desktop.rst

 Drag and drop while pressing the ``Alt`` key.

 .. caution::
-   Be aware, there is no “Undo” feature.
+   Be aware, there is no "Undo" feature.

 Delete tree elements